-Tumaren, our private conservation area in the Laikipia region of Kenya, stands as a testament to our dedication to wildlife conservation.
-Since the initiation of protective measures, Tumaren has experienced a remarkable resurgence, and we take immense pride in the safeguarding our safaris afford to benefit the local animal populations.
+Tumaren, our private conservation area in Laikipia, Kenya, is a testament to our dedication to wildlife preservation.
+Since implementing protective measures, Tumaren has seen a remarkable resurgence in wildlife populations.
+We take immense pride in the role our safaris play in conserving the local ecosystem.

-Here below are some specific ways we help safeguard our wildlife and biodiversity and also how our guests might help should they wish.
+Below are some of the specific ways we safeguard wildlife and biodiversity, and a link to how our guests can contribute to these efforts if they wish.

 Tumaren Wildlife Rangers